 3. The Digital Photography Book Volume 2 by Scott Kelby

-If you enjoyed Scott Kelby's groundbreaking bestseller The Digital Photography Book, Vol. 1 – you're going to really appreciate Volume 2.
+If you enjoyed Scott Kelby's groundbreaking bestseller The Digital Photography Book, Vol. 1 – you're going to appreciate Volume 2.
 This edition is where Scott adds entirely new chapters packed with tips on using flash, shooting close up photography, travel photography, shooting people, and even how to build a studio from scratch.
-It's literally everything you need in one book.
+It's everything you need in one book.

 4. The Creative Digital Darkroom by Katrin Eismann and Sean Duggan